Wix Payments 2023: Should You Use It? Fees, Setup, and More

 • Square card reader – Accept credit card payments on the go using the Wix Mobile app

-Wix Payments is a comprehensive solution for managing your payments online.
+Wix Payments also offers an additional 40+ different payment gateways, making it a comprehensive solution for managing your payments online.
 It lets you:

 • Accept secure online payments